 Dataquest offers online, 24-week project-based data science courses focused on data analysis using R and Python.

-They have 60 courses on a variety of data science topics in varying difficulty levels, with the goal of teaching specific tools through coding and hands-on projects.
-While some of the courses are fundamentals-based and for beginners, the majority are more intermediate or advanced and would be better suited for someone with some background in the subject.
+They have 60 courses on a variety of data science topics in varying difficulty levels.
+The goal is to teach specific tools through coding and hands-on projects.
+Some of the courses focus on the fundamentals.
+These are better for beginners.
+But, the majority are more intermediate or advanced.
+People with some background in the subject should take these.

-Aspiring data scientists and those with some background who are looking to further advance their skills can also participate in Dataquest paths, which are curated sequences of courses, arranged to take students from zero to job-ready.
-The paths are based on the role – Data analyst in R or Python (beginner), data scientist in Python (intermediate), and data engineer (intermediate).
+Aspiring data scientists and those with some background who are looking to further advance their skills can also participate in Dataquest paths.
+These are curated sequences of courses, arranged to take students from zero to job-ready.
+The paths are based on the role.
+For example: Data analyst in R or Python (beginner), data scientist in Python (intermediate), and data engineer (intermediate).